ai/transition-events/README.md

 CSS Transition allows to write simple animation directly in CSS.
 It’s simpler, faster and cleaner, that JavaScript animation by `jQuery.fn.animate`.
-But, sometimes we need good old complete callback in JavaScript for CSS Transitions animation (for example, if our animation isn’t so simple).
+But sometimes we need good old complete callback in JavaScript for CSS Transitions animation (for example, if our animation isn’t so simple).

-This jQuery plugin allows to set listeners to [CSS Transition] animation end or specify part:
+This jQuery plugin allows to set listeners to [CSS Transitions] animation end or specific part:

 CSS with transitions:
 ```css